Pop. 3.6MCOL: 121%6 month season#13 Market

 Updated

-Painting pricing data for Connecticut is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Painting pricing data for Connecticut is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: